Primary Focus Areas:

 Wyoming Alcohol Prevention Efforts Show Results

-Prevention efforts in Wyoming are reducing youth alcohol use.
+Prevention efforts in Wyoming are contributing to decreasing underage alcohol use.
 In addition to the Substance Abuse Prevention Block Grant and state funds, Wyoming has received additional funding opportunities that increased prevention efforts across Wyoming.

 - 2001 – State Incentive Grant (SIG)

 - 2005 – Strategic Prevention Framework State Incentive Grant (SPF SIG)